About Polk County Warming Centers

 Can you use donations?

 Yes!
-Instant decaf coffee/tea, bullion, gloves, socks, blankets, sleeping bags, and other wintry-warm items are especially appreciated.
+Hot drink mixes, oatmeal, canned foods, gloves, socks, sleeping bags, and other wintry-warm items are especially appreciated.
 For a complete list, please visit our Get Involved page.
-Donations can be brought to the warming center location during the intake hours of 7-9 p.m. on the nights we're open or to the Dallas Resource Center, and we can distribute from there as needed.
+Donations can be brought to the warming center location during the intake hours of 7-9 p.m. on the nights we're open or to a Resource Center, and we can distribute from there as needed.
 Thanks for your support!